 When I first booked a tour to Jordan, all I knew about it was the ancient city of Petra.
-But as I started researching Jordan more – I found the capital Amman had plenty to do to fill a day or two – and I wasn’t disappointed starting my journey here.
+But as I started researching Jordan more – I found the capital Amman had plenty to do to fill a couple of days – and I wasn’t disappointed starting my journey here.

 Here’s five things to do in the Jordanian capital.